Calculators

 The active specification is AMS2473G and is available from SAE International.
 The specification is similar to the more familiar MIL-DTL-5541 specification; however, there are some twists in the periodic testing requirements.
 For example, corrosion must be tested on AA2024 panels even if the shop only processes AA6061, and paint adhesion testing is required without being specified.
 It makes no sense but the specification is clear.

-Note to purchaser: If you purchase to the AMS2473 specification, you should be aware that is is entirely possible for a supplier’s process to meet the requirements for corrosion resistance on AA2024 and other high-copper alloys, while not meeting the specification for AA6061 and other high silicon alloys.
+If you purchase to the AMS2473 specification, you should be aware that is is entirely possible for a supplier’s process to meet the requirements for corrosion resistance on AA2024 and other high-copper alloys, while not meeting the specification for AA6061 and other high silicon alloys.
 It is generally assumed that passing the salt-spray test on AA2024 is the most difficult, and the AMS2473 specification requires the periodic corrosion testing to be done on AA2024.
 However, we recommend that you require all periodic testing to be done on your specific alloy.
 Don't expect testing on AA2024 specimens to provide assurance that AA6061 parts will meet the specification.

-Note to supplier: If you certify to to the AMS2473 specification, and you decide to do your periodic testing on AA6061 instead of AA2024, or to skip the paint adhesion testing, you should put these disclaimers in your certification text (or by contract) to avoid any expensive misunderstandings.
+If you certify to to the AMS2473 specification, and you decide to do your periodic testing on AA6061 instead of AA2024, or to skip the paint adhesion testing, you should put these disclaimers in your certification text (or by contract) to avoid any expensive misunderstandings.
 It is very difficult to achieve consistent corrosion protection on AA2024 with a process optimized for AA6061.
 If you do not intend to process the AA2024 alloy for production customers, it would be best to push your customers toward the MIL-DTL-5541 specification since it allows you to test on the alloys that you process.

 Bath Testing

-periodic test plan for all
+Periodic test plan for all

 cleaning and processing solutions